LITW-Refined/PilzMcSammelsorium/README.md

 # PilzMcSammelsorium
 Minecraft Mod for my 1.7.10 Modpack that adds some extra blocks, items and features.

+# Contribution

+Fell free to contribue anything here.
+My time is limited and I only add what I really need.
+World generation for example would be really nice, but I don't really need it.
+Other ores flower or any other blocks.

 # Configuration

 Feel free and take a look into the `pilzmcsammelsorium.cfg` file in the `config` directory.